Until 1961, the Swans club song was an adaptation of "Spring time in the Rockies" by American country star Gene Autry.

 Onwards to victory!

-*This line over time has been adapted and is often sung as 'Whether the odds be great or small'.
+*This line has been adapted over time.
+It was originally 'What though the odds be great or small'.